saltyorg/docs/docs/reference/guides/chazguides/no-media.md

 See the end of this doc for some notes on how to tell if 1 and 2 are true.

+Saltbox uses a configuration-driven managed setup for these service files, so these files are all generated for you under standard names.

 <span style="color: red;">MY FOLDERS AND FILES IN THESE SCREENSHOTS WILL NOT MATCH YOURS.
 THAT’S FINE AND EXPECTED.</span>

-In most cases, running the mounts tag will clear up any problems you may be having with the various auto-generated service files.
+In most cases, running the mounts tag will clear up any problems you may be having with the various auto-generated service files; they will all be regenerated using information from `settings.yml`.

 ```shell
 sb install mounts